psliwa/fluent-traversable/README.md

-**IMPORTANT**: This library is in experimental state, API can still change.
+**IMPORTANT**: This library is not stable yet, API can still change.

 # Fluent Traversable